deckhouse/hugo-web-product-module/README.md

 This is the source for the Hugo module, used in Deckhouse documentation websites of the Deckhouse products.

+Some ideas and code snippets are borrowed from the [Docsy](https://www.docsy.dev/) Hugo theme.

 ## Usage

 Add it in your hugo configuration.